 A simple contract A charitable gift annuity is a simple arrangement between you and St. Lawrence University that requires a one or two page agreement.
 There are minimal or no costs to you to establish the arrangement and no costs at all to maintain it.

 Fixed payments for life In exchange for your irrevocable gift of cash, securities, or other assets, St. Lawrence will pay you a fixed amount each year for life.
+The amount of the payment depends on the amount donated and the age of the payment recipient.

 Payments last for your lifetime.
 You cannot outlive your payments.